 The Sydney peppermint is a eucalypt tree species native to central and southern NSW.

-Sydney peppermints can be easily distinguished from other eucalypt trees by their dark coloured fibrous bark and smooth, pale branches.
+Sydney peppermints can be easily distinguished from other eucalypt trees by their dark coloured fibrous bark and smooth pale branches.
 Long ribbons of bark hang from the branches.

-The leaves of the Sydney peppermint can also be sensed by smell as they emit a strong peppermint smell.
+The leaves of the Sydney peppermint can also be sensed by smell as they emit a strong peppermint aroma.
 When blossoming, Sydney peppermints produce clusters of bright yellow-green flowers.
 Sydney peppermints grow to around 20 metres tall.

 The scientific name for the Sydney peppermint is Eucalyptus piperita.
 Piperita is the Latin word for pepper-like, referring to the peppermint aroma of the leaves.
 The Sydney peppermint is not actually a type of peppermint.